-15. These include the narrowing of the federal commerce power; the expanded application of the Contract Clause; the extension beyond traditional eminent domain of identify with classical liberal constitutionalism.
-In my judgment, however, both accounts overstate the extent to which the antebellum Supreme Court's heightened vigilance represents an approach to constitutionalism that we can accurately term "classically liberal."
+^{16.} Stark differences remain, of course.
+Epstein presumably views such developments as the logical extension of the classical liberal worldview of the framers, see EPSTEIN, supra note 2, at 147-57 however, both accounts overstate the extent to which the antebellum Supreme Court's heightened vigilance represents an approach to constitutionalism that we can accurately term "classically liberal."
 First, some of those developments-most notably the Court's curtailment of certain monopolies under the Contracts Clause and its later adoption of "substantive due process"-were more discrete and ambivalent with respect to state economic regulation than the term implies.
-Second, and more significantly, the narrative of classical liberal ascendancy-of a judiciary vigilantly defending liberty and property against unwarranted governmental interference-is belied by the vast and dense web of state economic regulation left untouched by the handful of high-profile decisions on which constitutional scholars tend to focus.
-Under their traditional common law police powers,
+17 Second, and more significantly, the narrative of classical liberal ascendancy-of a judiciary vigilantly defending liberty and property against unwarranted governmental interference-is belied by the vast and dense web of state economic regulation left untouched by the handful of high-profile decisions on which constitutional scholars tend to focus.
+18 Under their traditional common law police powers, states and municipalities throughout the 19th century encroached on individual liberty and property in myriad ways, setting rates for the transportation of people and goods; enforcing licensing requirements for a host of occupations; curbing private profit by prohibiting the resale of consumer products; and